-Survey of Biological Science Meets Goal Area: 03 Introduces major concepts of biology which include cell biology, patterns of inheritance, classification, evolution, and diversity of life.
+Survey of Biological Science Survey of Biological Sciences introduces major concepts of biology which include cell biology, patterns of inheritance, classification, evolution, and diversity of life.
 Special emphasis will be placed upon understanding of the science of biology and its significance to everyday life.
-BIOL 1100 is intended for non-majors.
+Biology 1100 is intended for non-majors.
+This course includes a lab.

-Principles of Biology I Meets Goal Area: 03 Investigates fundamental principles of biology with special emphasis on the composition of living things and living systems, the chemistry of living things, natural selection, cell biology, metabolism emphasizing bioenergetics and biosynthesis, the cell cycle, and genetics.
+Principles of Biology I Meets Goal Area: 03 Principles of Biology I investigates fundamental principles of biology with special emphasis on the composition of living things and living systems, the chemistry of living things, natural selection, cell biology, metabolism emphasizing bioenergetics and biosynthesis, the cell cycle, and genetics.
+This course includes a lab.
 Prerequisite: STSK 0090 or placement by multiple measures.

-Principles of Biology II

-Examines biological diversity and the basic mechanisms and concepts in organismal biology including a survey of life forms (viruses, bacteria, protists, fungi, plants and animals.)
+Principles of Biology II Meets Goal Area: 03 Principles of Biology II examines biological diversity and the basic mechanisms and concepts in organismal biology including a survey of life forms (viruses, bacteria, protists, fungi, plants and animals.)
 Additional topics will include taxonomy, classification, structure and function of the major groups of plants and animals.
+This course includes a lab.
 Prerequisite: BIOL 1110.